Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 # Executive Summary

 As part of Module 5 of my BSc Data Science Apprenticeship, which focussed on applying public datasets to real-world data science problems, I developed a flood warning predictor for my local flood warning area.
 The aim of this project was to gain a deeper understanding of how the Environment Agency issues flood warnings, and to explore whether these warnings are based on specific thresholds in river level, flow, or rainfall.
-I was particularly interested in discovering whether warnings are automated, what levels are indicative of potential flooding, and which time-based features—such as lagged readings — can help predict flood events.
+I was particularly interested in discovering whether warnings are automated, what levels are indicative of potential flooding, and which time-based features - such as lagged readings - can help predict flood events.

 The project exclusively utilised data from the Environment Agency Hydrology API, accessed via the DEFRA Data Services Platform.
 I selected Flood Warning Area 761 as a prototype (and because it was one of the most local to me), allowing for focussed model development and experimentation.